-- You must record the allegation on Safeguard and tell the DSL, but do not investigate it - The DSL will contact the Local Authority children's social care team and follow its advice, as well as the school police officer if the allegation involves a potential criminal offence. - The DSL will contact the children and adolescent mental health services (CAMHS) or the GP if appropriate. - Students will be spoken to with another member of the safeguarding team.
+- You must record the allegation on CPOMS and tell the DSL, but do not investigate it - The DSL will contact the Local Authority children's social care team and follow its advice, as well as the school police officer if the allegation involves a potential criminal offence. - The DSL will contact the children and adolescent mental health services (CAMHS) or the GP if appropriate. - Students will be spoken to with another member of the safeguarding team.

-Creating a supportive environment in school and minimising the risk of peer-on-peer abuse
+Creating a supportive environment in school and minimising the risk of child-on-child abuse.

-We recognise the importance of taking proactive action to minimise the risk of peer-on-peer abuse, and of creating a supportive environment where victims feel confident in reporting incidents.
+We recognise the importance of taking proactive action to minimise the risk of child-on-child abuse. and of creating a supportive environment where victims feel confident in reporting incidents.